In normal median, we find a point that has minimum sum of distances. Similar concept applies in 2-D space.

 Output: Geometric Median = (0, 0) with minimum distance = 12

-At first thought, it seems that the problem asks us to find the Mid point or the Geometric Center point (in other words, centroid) of the given input points.
-Since it is the “center” point of the input, sum of distances from the center to all the given input points should automatically be minimized.
-This process is analogous to finding the Center of Gravity of discrete Mass particles.
+At first thought, it seems that the problem asks us to find the Midpoint of the Geometric Centre point (in other words, centroid) of the given input points.
+Since it is the “centre” point of the input, sum of distances from the centre to all the given input points should automatically be minimized.
+This process is analogous to finding the Centre of Gravity of discrete Mass particles.
 The first example test case even gives the correct answer.
 But what happens when we apply the same logic to the second example?

 Intuitively, you can think that Centroid of input points gives us the Arithmetic Mean of the input points.
 But what we require is the Central Tendency of the input points such that the cost to reach that central tendency (or in other words, the Euclidean Distance) is minimized.
 This is called the Geometric Median of a set of points.It is kind of like how conceptually, a Median is drastically different from Mean of given inputs.

 There isn’t any defined correct algorithm for finding the Geometric Median.
 What we do to approach this kind of problems is approximating a solution and determining whether our solution is indeed the Geometric Median or not.

 There are two important variables :